 6) Additional troops under the command of General Smith arrived at Cantonment Davis in April 1816.
-Arrival of Smith’s men may have nearly doubled the camp’s population.
+The arrival of Smith’s men may have nearly doubled the camp’s population.

 7) General Smith’s men left the cantonment in late April–early May 1816 to construct Fort Armstrong on Rock Island, eventually arriving at Prairie du Chien in June 1816 to begin construction of Fort Crawford.